drearondov/airborne-cli/README.md

 - Support to process data in a `.xlsx`, `.csv` or `.json` format
 - Fully configurable default mode for fast running
-- Exports graphics in `png` and `html`(comming soon) format for risk analysis.
+- Exports graphics in `png` and `html`(coming soon) format for risk analysis.

 ## Requirements

-To install and use the programm `Python 3.9` and over is required.
+To install and use the program `Python 3.9` and over is required.

 <!-- ## Installation